hms-dbmi/etl-client-docker/README.md

 ## Data Loading Overview

-It is recommeded that you first try loading [example datafiles](https://github.com/hms-dbmi/ETLToolSuite-MappingGenerator/tree/master/example) .
+It is recommended that you first try loading [example datafiles](https://github.com/hms-dbmi/ETLToolSuite-MappingGenerator/tree/master/example) .

 If you already familiar with the process and want to load your custom data file then just follow the steps below.